-Every person, whether a student, a family member, a staff member or the wider school community are all gifts to be cherished and showcase the innovative learning and faith development that occurs in Catholic schools every day.
-The theme of Catholic Schools Week in 2017 is Great Learning Great Communities.
+Every person, whether a student, a family member, a staff member or the wider school community are all gifts to be cherished.

 As May arrives, Catholic Schools in the ACT begin Catholic Schools Week - running from May 1 to 7.
 NSW Catholic schools week has already passed.